Skip to main content

 apt install multipath-tools

-3. Open the configuration file /etc/multipath.conf with the text editor vi:
+3. Open the /etc/multipath.conf configuration file using the vi text editor:

 vi /etc/multipath.conf